lescaramouche21/carmart/README.md

 # CarSpot Suriname

 A premium single-page marketplace experience for verified car sales in Suriname.
-Sellers submit their Surinamese ID for review before publishing listings, while buyers can filter vehicles and send secure messages to verified owners.
+Sellers submit their Surinamese ID for review before publishing listings, while buyers can filter vehicles and send secure messages to verified owners with pricing presented in US dollars.

 ## Features

-- Minimal night-mode hero with a simplified CarSpot logo, concise copy, and quick stats.
+- Neon night-mode hero with a simplified CarSpot logo, concise copy, and a Suriname-inspired car backdrop.
 - Verification overview describing the Surinamese ID review process.
-- Interactive marketplace grid with price filtering that adapts to new listings.
+- Interactive marketplace grid with adaptive price filtering that updates new USD listings in real time.
 - Seller onboarding form for ID review plus a buyer messaging form tied to current listings.
 - Smooth scrolling navigation, responsive layout, mobile menu toggle, and toast notifications.